October 1st, 2019

 In this case, you can use integrated earned value techniques by leveraging other Hexagon PPM solutions, such as: Smart 3D, Smart Materials, Smart Construction and SDx Projects.

-For more information on this topic, I recommend you to watch this webinar on The Digital Transformation of Progress Measurement.
+If you would like more information on this topic, watch this webinar on The Digital Transformation of Progress Measurement.

 Earned Value Analysis